googlecloudsecurity/agentic-soc-workshop/docs/s1c3-threat-hunt-agent.md

 ## Part 2 — Review the Threat Hunt

+> 🚧 **Under construction.** A threat hunt has not been run for this
+> environment yet, so this part is a read-through rather than something you
+> can work through.
+Part 1 above is ready to go.
+Nothing later in the
+> workshop depends on this section.

 **What you're doing:** reading the output of an autonomous hunt that was launched against this campaign before the workshop began.